Stig-Boye-Andersen/admonitio/README.md

 # Amonitio

-## The idea
+## The problem
 In my team we often face situations where we have to remember to complete certain tasks at a given time in the future.
 Often the tasks are complex and require a guide to complete.
+An example could be: "On the 2. of April 2027, update the 'xxx-client' Azure app registration client secret and related external C# services using that secret".

 So far we've kept the reminder/notification functionality in one system and the documentation/guide in another system.
-Wouldn't it be nice if those two things could be combined?
+Wouldn't it be nice if those two things could be kept together?

+To add to that my team is far from the only team with this requirement and therefore I would be equally nice if this system could be easyli available to other teams in my organization.

+## The solution

 This is where GitHub comes to the rescue since it allows us to build a system where both the reminder and the guide is managed in the same system.
 To fulfill our requrements the system should be designed as follows: